Morgan Dollar vs. Peace Dollar: Which Silver Dollar Is the Better Investment?

 Rarity and Scarcity

 Rarity is a crucial factor for collectors and investors.
 While both coins have rare editions, the Morgan Dollar boasts several vital dates and mintmarks that are particularly scarce.
-For example, coins from the Carson City Mint are highly sought after.
+For example, many collectors are seeking coins from the Carson City Mint.
 The 1895 Morgan Dollar is another notable rarity, often dubbed the “king of Morgan Dollars” due to its limited number of proofs.

 The Peace Dollar also has its rarities, with the 1928 Philadelphia Mint issue being precious due to its low mintage.
 However, overall, the Morgan Dollar tends to have a broader range of rare dates, making it appealing to collectors seeking variety and potential appreciation in value.